UNINETTSigma2/documentation/training/material/2021-autumn/notes-day1.md

     - If you by "Env for one user" mean a unique environment for only your user, then yes.
       - and that's a good idea: unique environment for a user.
 I would even try to create a separate environment for each project (since projects can have different dependencies)

-- scp vs rsync - any difference on the usage or just a prefernce?
+- scp vs rsync - any difference on the usage or just a preference?
     - Rsync can pick up if stopped, it normally for larger transfers.
 Both uses ssh for transport.

 - Can I put a scp into a bash script before running a code?